alonsodomin/haskell-schema/README.md

 ## Credits

-All thanks to [Kris Nuttycombe](https://github.com/nuttycom) for his excellent work in `xenomorph`, this project would be much harder to implement without his initial work.
+All thanks to [Kris Nuttycombe](https://github.com/nuttycom) for his excellent work in `xenomorph`, this project would be have been impossible without his work.